mampfes/hacs_waste_collection_schedule/doc/ics/fes_frankfurt_de.md

 ## How to get the configuration arguments

-- Goto <https://www.fes-frankfurt.de/services/abfallkalender> and select your location.
+- Go to <https://www.fes-frankfurt.de/services/abfallkalender> and select your location.
 - Click on `Kalender`.
 - Copy link address.
 - Replace the `url` in the example configuration with this link.